moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you control the positioning of the course header image within the course header container.
 The first value is the horizontal position, the second value is the vertical position.

+##### Course index

+###### Display activity icon in course index

+When enabled, the corresponding activity type icon is displayed in front of the index row with the title of the activity.
+As soon as the icon is displayed at the start of the line, you will get a second setting to decide where to show the activity completion indication instead.

+###### Position of activity completion indication.

+Choose the position where the completion indication is displayed.

 #### Tab "E-Mail branding"

 In this tab, you find a feature which you can use to apply branding to all E-Mails which Moodle is sending out.